jimo1001/textlint-plugin-rst/README.md

 ## Usage

-- Add `--plugin rst` to commoand options
+- Add `--plugin rst` to command options
-- or
-- Add following codes to `.textlintrc`
+- or add following codes to `.textlintrc`
 ```
 {
     "plugins": [